 \section{Abstract}

 The development of Large Language Models (LLMs) has revolutionized \qa across various industries, including the database domain.
-However, there is still a lack of a comprehensive benchmark to evaluate the capabilities of different LLMs and their modular components in database \qa.
-To this end, \textit{we introduce \benchit, the first comprehensive database \qa benchmark.} \benchit features an innovative LLM-based method for automating the generation, cleaning, and rewriting of database \qa, resulting in over 240,000 \qa pairs in English and Chinese.
-These \qa pairs cover nearly all aspects of database knowledge, including database manuals, database blogs, and database tools.
-This inclusion allows for additional assessment of LLMs' Retrieval-Augmented Generation (RAG) and Tool Invocation Generation (TIG) capabilities in the database \qa task.
-Furthermore, \textit{we propose a comprehensive LLM-based database \qa testbed on \benchit.} This testbed is highly modular and scalable, with both basic and advanced components like Question Classification Routing (QCR), RAG, TIG, and Prompt Template Engineering (PTE).
-Besides, \benchit provides a complete evaluation pipeline, featuring diverse metrics and a standardized evaluation process to ensure comprehensiveness, accuracy, and fairness. \textit{We use \benchit to evaluate the database \qa capabilities under the proposed testbed comprehensively.} The evaluation reveals findings like $(i)$ the strengths and limitations of nine different LLM-based \qa bots and $(ii)$ the performance impact and potential improvements of various service components (e.g., QCR, RAG, TIG).
-We hope our benchmark and findings will better guide the future development of LLM-based database \qa research.
+However, there lacks a thorough evaluation regarding the capabilities of different LLMs in database \qa.
+To this end, we introduce \benchit, the first comprehensive database \qa benchmark for LLMs. \benchit features an innovative LLM-based method to automate the generation, cleaning, and rewriting of evaluation dataset, resulting in over 200,000 \qa pairs in English and Chinese.
+These \qa pairs cover a wide range of database-specific knowledge extracted from manuals, online communities, and DB instances, allowing for assessment of LLMs' Retrieval-Augmented Generation (RAG) and Tool Invocation Generation (TIG) capabilities in the database \qa task.
+Furthermore, we propose a highly modular and scalable testbed \testbed, with basic and advanced components such as Question Classification Routing (QCR), RAG, TIG, and Prompt Template Engineering (PTE).
+Finally, we provide an evaluation pipeline that computes various metrics throughout a standardized evaluation process to ensure the accuracy and fairness of the evaluation.
+Our evaluation reveals the strengths and limitations of nine open-source and commercial LLMs and the impact of various service components (e.g., QCR, RAG, TIG).
+The proposed benchmark dataset, testbed, and findings will guide the future development of LLM-based database applications.

 \pagenumbering{arabic}